 There is only a slight difference between the two.
 A certified bank check is like a cashier check but the amount is not necessarily given before the check is issued.
 It directly accesses a bank account to certify that the amount of the check is enough.

 Basically, you can get a certified bank account in banks where you have your personal checking account because this type of check need direct access to the account where amount certification and verification will be based upon.
 This is not free and service charge varies depending on the bank and their policies (amount of the check, bank discretion, etc.).
 Here are the simple steps on how to get a certified bank check.

-Ensure you have enough money in the bank for the desire amount of the check.
-Include the service charge in your computation and also consider your bank’s required maintaining balance, if applicable.
+Ensure you have enough money in the bank for the desired amount of the check.
+Include the service charge in your computation and consider your bank’s required maintaining balance, if applicable.

 Have supporting identification and documents for account verification. (government license, professional license, driver’s license, etc.)

-Talk to a bank teller and ask for assistance.
-Explain in details the purpose of the issuance of the certified bank check.
-The teller will have your account and your your balance verified.
+Talk to a bank teller and ask for help.
+Explain in details the purpose of issuing the certified bank check.
+The teller will have your account and your balance verified.

 Once verified, the bank teller will ask you to write the check.
 Fill-in the required information, such as the name of the recipient of the check and your clear, valid and updated signature.

-The bank teller will then put a certified stamp on your bank check.
+The bank teller will then stamp a certified seal on your bank check.